dyfet/busuto/README.md

 of un-templated functions.
 On posix we also introduce no runtime library code that forces injection of additional runtime library dependencies.

+Microsoft Windows is not supported as a platform with Busuto, not even with MingW32.
+This is largely due to the inability to mix Winsock and mingw posix file descriptors and use common logic for both.
+That requires fixing multiple i/o buffering layers.
+MingW32 js supported with libcpr because there was only one simple place in that codebase that needed fixing for that.
+There were also so many features that were disabled to support windows.
+It's just not worth it.

 ## Dependencies

 Busuto itself depends only on C++20 and a C++20 updated libc++.